Kong/docs.konghq.com/app/_hub/kong-inc/jq/index.md

 ---
-name: Kong jq
+name: jq
 publisher: Kong Inc.
 versions: 0.1.x
 beta: true

 desc: Transform JSON objects included in API requests or responses using jq programs.
 description: |
-  The Kong jq plugin enables arbitrary jq transformations on JSON objects included in API requests or responses.
+  The jq plugin enables arbitrary jq transformations on JSON objects included in API requests or responses.

   The configuration accepts two sets of options: one for the request and another for the response.
   For both the request and response, a jq program string can be included, along with some jq option flags and a list of media types.

-One of the media types must included in the `Content-Type` header for the jq program to run (the media type in the `Content-Type` header defaults to `application/json`).
+  One of the configured media types must be included in the `Content-Type` header of the request or response for the jq program to run.
+The default media type in the `Content-Type` header is `application/json`.

-  In the response context, you also have the option to specify a list of status codes, one of which must match the response status code (the response status code defaults to `200`).
+  In the response context, you can also specify a list of status codes, one of which must match the response status code.
+  The default response status code is `200`.

   {:.note}
   > **Note:** In the response context the entire body must be buffered to be processed.
 This requirement also